Rin Kadokura: All Elite Wrestling (2021)

+Retirement

+After seemingly disappearing from wrestling after a January 2023 match in Marvelous That's Women Pro Wrestling, Kadokura returned to the promotion in December 2025 as simply "Rin".
+On Jaunary 28, 2026, after a tag match loss alongside Itsuki Aoki to Sareee & Takumi Iroha, she announced her retirement for Marvelous' upcoming Yokohama Buntai show, and specifically voiced interest in wrestling her old Stardom tag partner Mayu Iwatani before that date.
+That match happened for Dream Star Fighting Marigold on February 23, after which Mayu agreed to reunite their tag team for her retirement match.
+On May 5, the tandem of Blue MaRine defeated Itsuki Aoki & Mio Momono in Rina's final match.

 Personal life

 It was reported (and later confirmed in an in-ring statement) that Rin Kadokura had married Kensuke Sasaki and Akira Hokuto's eldest son Kennosuke in April 2022.
 In that same in-ring statement, Kadokura announced that while she was indeed married, she was both continuing her wrestling career as well as continuing to perform under her current ring name.
-Their daughter was born in August 9, 2023, in Canada.
+Their daughter was born on August 9, 2023, in Canada.